-Dealing With Bench Warrants
+Efficiently Addressing Bench Warrants

-Bench warrants are not a minor criminal matter.
+Bench warrants are not minor criminal matters.
 For example, failing to appear on an outstanding warrant for a traffic violation can result in the suspension of your driver’s license.
 The decision of a judge can affect your ability to work and create disruptions in your personal life.
 More serious consequences include significant fines, being required to post a high bond, attorney costs and jail time.

 How Bench Warrants Work

 Bench warrants can be issued for a variety of reasons that include:

 - Failure to appear for a court appearance